 Let us Find the Best Way to Treat Your Pain

-The neck, back, and jaw joints are often referred to as the “axial skeleton” because they encompass the central axis of the body.
+The neck and back are often referred to as the “axial skeleton” because they encompass the central axis of the body.
 Pain that originates from the center of your body can limit your everyday motions and make going about your day difficult or even impossible.

 There are many approaches to choose from, and research has shown that no one method of treating back pain is “best,” but one commonality to successful treatment is movement.
 Our team is dedicated to ongoing learning and has trained in many different manual therapy and movement retraining techniques.
 This enables us to find the best approach for you—to help you move without pain so that your joints, muscles, and nerves can benefit from a healthy dose of movement every day.